 A non-AP MLD that is a member of an EDP group and its associated AP MLD shall anonymize the selected fields of the individually addressed frames according to the group [1012] EDP epoch settings as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.5 (MAC header anonymization and transmitting functions), 10.71.6 (MAC header anonymization and receiving functions) and 10.71.7 (Frame anonymization and AID).

+Editor please change the paragraph starting at line 1 of page 79 (IEEE 802.11bi/D1.0), as follows:

 10.71.2.2 EDP group operations

+Editor please change the paragraph starting at line 1 of page 79 (IEEE 802.11bi/D1.0), as follows:

 If no EDP element is included in the encrypted (Re)Association Request frame, or if the EDP element does not include information defining the parameters for the EDP group, the CPE non-AP MLD is assigned to the default [1012] EDP group.
 The first EDP epoch of an EDP epoch sequence is EDP epoch number 0.

+Editor please change the paragraph starting at line 6 of page 79 (IEEE 802.11bi/D1.0), as follows:

 Within the EDP element sent in (Re)Association Request frames, the CPE non-AP MLD shall include a Minimum Epoch Pacing Parameters field, indicating the minimum epoch interval length supported by the CPE non-AP MLD.
-If the value of the Group Epoch Interval Duration field included in the Minimum Epoch Pacing field is greater than the value of the Group Epoch Interval Duration field for the default EDP group (group 0) or of any other EDP group already created, then the CPE non-AP MLD is not assigned to any EDP group at (re)association.
+If the value resulting of the multiplication of the Epoch Interval Length field by the Epoch Interval Unit field included in the Minimum Epoch Pacing field is greater than the value resulting of the multiplication of the Epoch Interval Length field by the Epoch Interval Unit field for the default EDP group (group 0) or of any other EDP group already created, then the CPE non-AP MLD is not assigned to any EDP group at (re)association.
+[1012]

+Editor please change the paragraph starting at line 52 of page 79 (IEEE 802.11bi/D1.0), as follows:

 If the CPE AP MLD can fulfill the request, it will include the CPE non-AP MLD in the new EDP group and